Itz-Agasta/context0/Readme.md

 ### Simple as 1-2-3

-1. **🔗 Connect Your AI**: Add Context0 to Claude, ChatGPT, or any AI tool (one-time setup)
+1. **Connect Your AI**: Add Context0 to Claude, ChatGPT, or any AI tool (one-time setup)
-2. **💬 Chat Normally**: Your AI automatically remembers important parts of conversations
+2. **Chat Normally**: Your AI automatically remembers important parts of conversations
-3. **🧠 Perfect Memory**: Ask about anything from months ago - your AI will remember perfectly
+3. **Perfect Memory**: Ask about anything from months ago - your AI will remember perfectly

 Context0 operates as a **4-layer protocol stack**: